Utility of PET and MRI in AS

 - Everett RJ, Stirrat CG, Semple SI, Newby DE, Dweck MR, Mirsadraee S. Assessment of myocardial fibrosis with T1 mapping MRI.
 Clin Radiol 2016;71:768-78.

 Clinical Topics: Congenital Heart Disease and Pediatric Cardiology, Heart Failure and Cardiomyopathies, Noninvasive Imaging, Valvular Heart Disease, Congenital Heart Disease, CHD and Pediatrics and Imaging, CHD and Pediatrics and Prevention, CHD and Pediatrics and Quality Improvement, Acute Heart Failure, Heart Failure and Cardiac Biomarkers, Computed Tomography, Echocardiography/Ultrasound, Nuclear Imaging

-Keywords: Aorta, Aortic Valve, Aortic Valve Stenosis, Apatites, Atherosclerosis, Biological Markers, Calcinosis, Disease Progression, Echocardiography, Fluorides, Fluorodeoxyglucose F18, Gadolinium, Glucose, Heart Defects, Congenital, Heart Failure, Heart Valve Diseases, Heart Ventricles, Hydroxyapatites, Hypertrophy, Inflammation, Macrophages, Magnetic Resonance Spectroscopy, Myocardial Infarction, Myocardium, Osteoporosis, Phosphates, Plaque, Atherosclerotic, Positron-Emission Tomography, Risk Factors, Sclerosis, Tomography, X-Ray Computed
+Keywords: Aorta, Aortic Valve, Aortic Valve Stenosis, Apatites, Atherosclerosis, Biomarkers, Calcinosis, Disease Progression, Echocardiography, Fluorides, Fluorodeoxyglucose F18, Gadolinium, Glucose, Heart Defects, Congenital, Heart Failure, Heart Valve Diseases, Heart Ventricles, Hydroxyapatites, Hypertrophy, Inflammation, Macrophages, Magnetic Resonance Spectroscopy, Myocardial Infarction, Myocardium, Osteoporosis, Phosphates, Plaque, Atherosclerotic, Positron-Emission Tomography, Risk Factors, Sclerosis, Tomography, X-Ray Computed

 < Back to Listings